Physical and Socio-Economic Profile

 TOPOGRAPHY AND SLOPE

-CALABARZON has varied land forms, consisting of flat coastal areas, upland interior areas of slightly moderate rolling or undulating plains and hills, and mountains.
-Almost sixty percent of the region’s land area has a slope ranging from 0-18.
+CALABARZON has varied land forms.
+It consist partly of coastal areas and mostly upland interior areas of slightly moderate rolling or undulating plains and hills, and mountains.
+Almost sixty percent of the region’s land area has a slope ranging from 0-18 percent.
 Slope distribution by province is presented below.

 |DISTRIBUTION OF SLOPE RANGE BY PROVINCE (IN HECTARE)|